Oven Baked Potatoes {Steakhouse Copycat}

 According to the Idaho Potato Commission, the perfect baked potato will be 210º Fahrenheit inside.

-You’ll find that just below.
-Because of the flavor of the olive oil and salt, I’m happy just topping the baked potato with butter and a little bit of fresh parsley, but when I’m feelin’ crazy?
-Serve with sour cream, cheddar cheese, chives and bacon for the most delicious loaded baked potatoes.
+Because of the flavor of the olive oil and salt of the oven baked potatoes, I’m happy just topping the baked potato with butter and a little bit of fresh parsley.
+If I’m feeling fancy, I add sour cream, cheddar cheese, chives and bacon.

 Wondering how restaurants get those perfect potatoes?
 Here’s the hints on how to make the best oven baked potatoes with salty, crispy skin and fluffy potato inside.